nesevis/exhaust/docs/XCTEST.md

 # XCTest compatibility

 Exhaust works under XCTest.
-The test macros (`#exhaust`, `#explore`, `#examine`, `#example`) expand to the same runtime functions regardless of test framework.
+All macros expand to the same runtime functions regardless of test framework.
 Exhaust detects which framework is active at runtime via `TestContext.current` from the IssueReporting library and routes output accordingly.

 This page covers what works, what doesn't, and what behaves differently from Swift Testing.